-Email spoofing occurs when a scammer sends an email that appears to be from a legitimate email account, but the email address is actually forged.
-The scammer impersonates another by assuming the other’s email address.
-Scams that closely resemble this include situations where a scammer closely mimics the email address of a government agency or legitimate and usually well-known business or where a scammer hacks an actual legitimate email and sends out spam email from that real email address.
-Usually, the scammer emails the victim asking for personal information such as a username and password.
+Phishing occurs when a scammer sends an email that appears to be from a legitimate email account, but the email address is actually a fake.
+Common instances of this include scammers closely mimicking the email address of a government agency or legitimate and well-known business and asking for personal information such as a username and password.
 Disclosing such information makes you vulnerable to identity theft, risking fraudulent debt and credit disaster.

-There are several ways you can protect yourself against scammers using email spoofing.
+There are several ways you can protect yourself against scammers using phishing.

 - Look for spelling errors.
-Spoofers often change small details of website and domain names to appear official.
-For example, a spoofer may use a disguised sending address like “email@example.com” instead of “firstname.lastname@example.org” or a disguised website link of “www.paypals.com/signin” instead of “www.paypal.com/signin.”
+Scammers often change small details of website and domain names to appear official.
+For example, they may use a disguised sending address like “email@example.com” instead of “firstname.lastname@example.org” or a disguised website link of “www.paypals.com/signin” instead of “www.paypal.com/signin.”

 - Check that the email is personalized.
-Spoofers often address emails generally, using greetings such as “Dear customer,” “Dear valued XYZ customer,” or “Dear XYZ user.”
+Phishing emails are often addressed generally, using greetings such as “Dear customer,” “Dear valued XYZ customer,” or “Dear XYZ user.”
 Nearly all major businesses have adopted policies requiring the use of personalized information in official emails.
 For example, an official bank email will usually include your name and the last four digits of your account number.
 Be cautious if you receive an email addressed generally asking for personal information.

 - Double check email addresses and links.
 Almost all email programs allow users to check email addresses and links.
 When you hover your cursor over the text of an email address or link, a pop up should appear indicating the true location of the email or link.
 If the pop up location does not match the text of the email or link, it may be a spoof email.